ben519/btree/README.md

 - Each non-leaf node must contain a decision rule determining how to split the data
 - Rules are represents by the attribute ConditionLeft, such that evaluating to TRUE sends a point to the left child node
 - E.g. ConditionLeft could be "Petal.Length <= 2.35" or in the case of xgboost, "Petal.Length <= 2.35 | is.na(Petal.Length)"

+## Contact
+If you'd like to contact me regarding bugs, questions, or general consulting, feel free to drop me a line - bgorman519@gmail.com